Standing Seam Metal Roof In Roswell

 Recently, a homeowner in Roswell, Georgia, called us about a metal roof for her home.
 I had posted a blog about the energy efficiency of different metal roofing styles in the Atlanta area, and this home was very inefficient.
 After reading the blog, the homeowner hoped that we could help.

 Sometime in the early 80’s, energy must have been abundant and cheap, or the builder assumed no one would mind that a large portion of the home had no insulation between the ceiling and the outside air.
 In a true form over function design choice, the original contractor installed tongue and groove decking overexposed rafters, creating a beautiful interior.
 However, there was zero attic space to insulate the home.
 During the cold Atlanta winter of 2014, the home was nearly impossible to heat.
 After we started the job, it was clear why.
-Fortunately, Fowler Homes had a solution.
+Fortunately, Fowler Exteriors had a solution.

 Removing The Existing Roof